 Emailing in Different Contexts

-As the holidays are coming up, you won’t have time to give everyone a call and wish them a happy holiday.
-Sending Christmas e-cards through email is an example of how you can use emails for personal reasons.
+When the holidays are coming up, you won’t have time to give everyone a call and wish them a happy holiday.
+Sending holiday e-cards through email is an example of how you can use emails for personal reasons.

-Emails can now be used for marketing purposes to generate profit.
+Emails often used for marketing purposes to generate profit.
 If you own a business and want to get people talking about it, you try emailing your customers on a weekly, biweekly or monthly basis.
 This is known as email marketing.

-There are several purposes for the email.
+Within the fields mentioned earlier, email can serve a range of functions.
 In each context, sending someone a message means that you need a response in order to get a task done.
 Emails can help you achieve that through their multiple uses such as:

 Working with other people on a project can be challenging when some members are more informed that others.
 Emails can help you create a group chain that keeps everyone informed of all communications between group members.